changjianjiang01/Accurate-and-Efficient-RGB-Colorized-Reconstruction/README.md

 # Accurate-and-Efficient-RGB-Colorized-Mapping
-The evaluation method of the accurate and efficient RGB-colorized mapping.
+The evaluation method of the accurate and efficient RGB-colorized mapping is currently under development and will be available soon.